Vampire-blue/BioSite/index.md

 by individuals and groups working outside a traditional medical or scientific research environment
 ```

-Now you can see it mentions Genes Drugs and implants, I am on the implant side.
+Now you can see it mentions Genes, Drugs and implants, I am on the implant side.
 I do belive in domestic bettering of the human race without the help of more traditional means.
 "Avoiding the red tape" if you will.
 But that dosn't mean i do not belive in traditional medicine, there are some "biohackers" that work entirly in diets and other sudo science that i am very sceptical of.
 I am what they call a grinder, a biohacking Sub-Genre that works mostly in electronics and implants.

 ## My Implants